BCghadmin/mkdocs-bc/docs/relitems/relitems_index.en.md

 If necessary, the value can be removed from the Related Product Group Code field in the sales order header.

-Related products are added to the sales order lines upon release or by using the Update Related Products function from the header ribbon.
+Related products are added to the sales order lines upon release, by using the Update Related Products function from the header ribbon or when printing the sales order layout.

 ![][7]